veverkap/copilot101-hubber/slides.md

 - 🛠️ Boilerplate code and frameworks
 - 🤷🏽‍♀️ Uncommon or confusing syntax
-- 🔗 Pattern matching
+- 🔗 Regular expression matching
+- 📃 Weekly Status
 - 👨🏽‍💻 Translate Code
 - ⛓️ Cron jobs and regex
 - 👀 Helping you remember things you forgot
 - 💻 Extending and refactoring existing code
 - 🔖 Explaining unfamiliar code
 - 📝 Documentation (which we all love to write!)
-- 🚨 Understandiing error messages (and fixing it!)
+- 🚨 Understanding error messages (and fixing them!)
 - 🧪 Writing unit tests

 . . . and much more! 🚀